Lateralus138/hosts-compression-scripts/README.md

 #### PowerShell Compression - Universal

 NOTE 1: This script could take some time depending on your machine.
 Reason 1 being that this is a shell script and though PowerShell has come a long way it can't compare to a compiled binary (in C/C++ for example).
 Reason 2 being you are parsing hundreds of thousands (more or less) of URLS!
 If you weren't then you wouldn't need this script.
-This newer *universal* script has been refactored has a slight performance in increase from the original *Steven Black* version.
+This newer *universal* script has been refactored and has a slight performance in increase from the original *Steven Black* version.

 NOTE 2: You can use this script to compress the default hosts file or any other hosts file by using the `-InputFile` argument switch; For example: